learndaxa/Tutorial/docs/03_Getting_started/07_Task_graph.md

 ## Description

 While not entirely necessary, we're going to use TaskGraph, which allows us to compile a list of GPU tasks and their dependencies into a synchronized set of commands.
 This simplifies your code by making different tasks completely self-contained, while also generating the most optimal synchronization for the tasks you describe.
+To use TaskGraph, as its also an optional feature, add the include path `<daxa/utils/task_graph.hpp>` at the top of our main file.

 ## Creating a vertex uploading task